 The most dramatic addition to the campus is the Arthur Zankel Music Center, a state-of-the-art facility that offers fully wired classrooms and soundproof practice studios and fosters the development of interdisciplinary presentations for its 600-seat Ladd Concert Hall.
 Zankel is the headquarters of a precedent-setting partnership with Carnegie Hall, attracts Grammy-winning record producers and presents a schedule of renowned guest artists from around the world.

 The First-Year Experience in London

-Next fall, 36 students from Skidmore's Class of 2018 will have the opportunity to spend their first semester of college in London, one of the world's great cities.
-In addition to allowing students to enjoy the historical and cultural riches of England's capital, the First-Year Experience in London enables them to begin working toward their Skidmore degrees, helps prepare them for the College’s academic challenges and opportunities, and builds strong connections and friendships among the participants.
+Thirty-six students from Skidmore's Class of 2018 had the opportunity to spend their first semester of college in London, one of the world's great cities.
+In addition to allowing students to enjoy the historical and cultural riches of England's capital, the First-Year Experience in London program enables them to begin working toward their Skidmore degrees, helps prepare them for the College’s academic challenges and opportunities, and builds strong connections and friendships among the participants.

 SEE-Beyond: clarifying post-college goals

 Italy.
 China.
 India.
 Guatemala.
 Nicaragua.
 Destinations for an exotic summer vacation?
 Not exactly.
 These are just some of the locations where Skidmore students spent the summer, working and learning, as participants in Skidmore’s SEE-Beyond program, launched in 2012 with support from the Andrew W. Mellon Foundation.
 Officially called “Summer Educational Experiences—Learning Beyond Campus,” the program offers a modern take on one of Skidmore’s founding tenets: education that combines “the mind and hand.”